 In 2017 became the youngest-ever winner of the Players Championship at 21, beating Ian Poulter and Louis Oosthuizen by three when ranked 75th in the world.

-It was his second PGA Tour victory – in 2016 he finished five clear of Luke Donald at the Wyndham Championship after posting a second-round 60 – and this January a third title came at The American Express, where he beat Patrick Cantlay by one.
+It was his second PGA Tour victory – in 2016 he finished five clear of Luke Donald at the Wyndham Championship after posting a second round 60 – and at the start of last year a third title came at The American Express, where he beat Patrick Cantlay by one.

-Kim made his Presidents Cup debut in 2017 and in 2018 lost a play-off for the RBC Heritage to Satoshi Kodaira.
-He was part of the South Korean side that finished joint third in the 2012 World Amateur Team Championship.
+Made his Presidents Cup debut in 2017 and was part of the South Korean side that finished joint third in the 2012 world amateur team championship.